Have you noticed you’ve been spotting during pregnancy?

 Worried about what it might mean?

-Pregnancy is a time of nerves and excitement – you’re growing a baby inside you and are patiently waiting to meet him.
+Pregnancy is a time of nerves and excitement.
+You’re growing a precious new life and you are highly attuned to shifts in your body.

-If you’re expecting your first baby, or if you’re expecting a rainbow baby (a baby after a previous loss), you might be extra concerned about pregnancy symptoms.
-You love and want this baby so much, and his wellbeing matters to you more than anything else in the universe right now.
+If you’re expecting your first baby, or a rainbow baby (a baby after a pregnancy loss), you might be extra concerned about pregnancy symptoms, especially when they involve blood.

 - Implantation, when the embryo attaches to the uterine lining

 - Hormonal changes

 - Cervical changes or irritation of the cervix